mbruges/zola/content/blog/airgap.md

 date: 2024-11-03
 title: The air-gapped classroom
 draft: true
+description: Building a room-wide web, just for you.
+extra:
+  icon: 🔌
 ---

-## Building a room-wide web, just for you.

 The unfiltered internet is a dangerous thing.

 Filtering it is big business, particularly in education settings.
 But where the blocklists used to be clearly defined - naughty videos and time-wasting games - the gatekeepers of the school's internet now have a trickier challenge.

 ![coolmathsgames]()
 *Won't somebody think of the children?*